lm-costa/Fluorecesce_flox/README.md

-This data consist… in a similar way of the following [repository](https://github.com/lm-costa/draft_bepe) we are gonna retrivied some metrics for the partial and clear sky days together.
-This table are already pre-proced.
+This data consist… in a similar way of the following [repository](https://github.com/lm-costa/draft_bepe) we are gonna retrieved some metrics for the partial and clear sky days together.
+This table are already pre-proceed.

 ``` r
 nfile <- list.files("data-raw/", pattern = "_psd")